 Applying for a VOA letter of approval on-line is very easy and there are many reputable agents (use a search engine - Google, Yahoo etc. - to search for 'visa on arrival Vietnam').
-They accept all major credit cards and with some you can pay through PayPal.
+They accept all major credit cards and with some you can pay through PayPal or Onepay.

-On the agent's web site or by email you may be asked for the following information:
+On the agent's web site or by email you will be asked for the following information:

 5. Passport number

 7. Passport expiry date

 8. Proposed date of arrival (this is the date you want your visa to start from.
 The start date of the visa itself will be the day you arrive - you may enter Vietnam at a later date (up to your exit date) but not before that date, so be sure to take time zone differences into account)

 11. Type of Vietnam visa: 1 or 3-month single/multiple entry visa